-Libya: extinct
+Libya: probably extinct

 The Dama Gazelle was present in the first half of the 20th century in the periphery of the Tibesti in Chad (Dalloni, 1936; Malbrant, 1952), and Hufnagl (1972) suggests that it reached the south of Libya.
-Essghaier (1980) notes that there are no recent data for the country.
+A relict population could still survive in the Tibesti region near the Chadian border (Essghaier, com. pers., 2005)